 After letting this carry on for far longer then it should, we decided we needed to come up with a new plan.
 So instead of working alone we decided to let our two half brains make a full one.

 The new plan was to do the entire length of the deck board (not going over our previous work) two at a time, with a roller.
-While the other person took a paint brush, smoothed it out and got into any grooves.
-Magically this gave us the results we were looking for and was a lot faster of a process.
+While the other person took a paint brush to get into the grooves.
+Magically this gave us the results we were looking for, a lot faster.

 Pick two to three days where there is no rain in the forecast.
-Always go the length of the deck boards, two at a time.
-If you have someone to help its useful to go over the roller part with a paint brush to smooth it out and get into cracks.
+Always go the length of the deck boards, one or two at a time.
+If you have someone who can help, it’s useful to go over the just rolled portion with a paint brush to get into any small grooves.